Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1.md

 Even if you have no programming background, this is an excellent place to start.
 What’s more—you can download and share the code.

 ## What Is Next
-In part 2, I will continue this discussion.
+In [part 2 of the series](https://www.gaurgaurav.com/2025/ai/vibe-coding-conversational-software-development-part2/){:target="_blank"}, I will continue this discussion and add some of my experiences of working with these tools.

 ## References